 - Village Park for amusement rides.

-Among the amusement rides are the Charles W. Parker Superior Wheel, a 45-foot Ferris wheel that was built in 1910, and the Charles W. Parker Carousel that was built in 1912 in Leavenworth, Kansas.
+Among the amusement rides are the Charles W. Parker Superior Wheel, a 45-foot Ferris wheel that was built in 1910, and the Charles W. Parker Carousel which was built in 1912 in Leavenworth, Kansas.
 There are pony carts, Mott Lake Flyer miniature trains, and Venetian swings as well.

 Art and History Museums